-Tsalteshi Trails Association is a nonprofit organization dedicated to promoting Nordic skiing as a healthy individual and family activities including skiing, snowshoeing, biking, running and walking.
-Tsalteshi Trails are located just south of Soldotna on the Kenai Peninsula with two trailheads; behind Skyview High School and across from the Sports Center on Kalifornsky Beach Road and across from the Central Peninsula Landfill on the Sterling Highway.
-We have over 21 kilometers (13 miles) of trails groomed for cross country skiing in the winter and open for hikers, runners, bikes and leashed dogs when there is no snow, and a multi-use area open to foot traffic, dogs and biking year-round.
+Tsalteshi Trails Association is a 501(c)3 nonprofit organization dedicated to promoting healthy, human-powered, trail-oriented individual and family activities including skiing, snowshoeing, biking, running and walking.
+Tsalteshi Trails are located just south of Soldotna on the Kenai Peninsula with three trailheads: behind Skyview High School, across from the Soldotna Sports Center on Kalifornsky Beach Road and across from the Central Peninsula Landfill on the Sterling Highway.
+We have over 21 kilometers of trails groomed for cross country skiing in the winter and open for hikers, runners, bikes and leashed dogs when there is no snow, and a multi-use area open to foot traffic, dogs and biking year-round.

 How Pick.Click.Give. makes a difference

 Since the 1980s, TTA has provided a venue for cross-country skiing for local enthusiasts and school ski programs, including youth learn-to-ski and learn-to-mountain-bike programs.
 We host regional, borough and state cross-country skiing and running meets at the middle and high school levels, and also are a host site for Besh Cup races.
 Over four miles of trails, departing from the Skyview Middle School trailhead, have lights, and we have installed a disc golf course for use in the summer.
 The trails are used year-round for community skiing, running and biking events.
 New single-track trails offer excellent riding for mountain bikes in the summer and fat-tire bikes in the winter.
 Our Slikok Multi-use Trails offer a venue for hiking, running, snowshoes and dogs year-round.